The Class of 1941 Endowed Scholarship Fund

 The Class of 1956 Endowed Scholarship Fund

 This fund was established by members of the Class of 1956 to provide tuition assistance to deserving students.

 The Class of 1957 Endowed Scholarship Fund

 This fund was established by members of the Class of 1957 to provide tuition assistance to deserving students.

 The Class of 1958 Endowed Scholarship Fund

 As leaders of Alumni Association efforts, hosts of successful class reunions, and as perennial “Gold Standard” supporters of the Gonzaga Fund, the Class of 1958 has been a model of devotion to alma mater.
 On the occasion of its Fifty Year Jubilee Reunion, the class established an endowed scholarship fund in the memory of their classmate, Dan Slattery.
 Over the years, the class continued to build upon this fund by honoring all their deceased classmates.
-In recognition of exemplary loyalty to one another and to Gonzaga, this fund has been rechristened The Class of 1958 Endowed Scholarship Fund.
+In recognition of exemplary loyalty to one another and to Gonzaga, this fund is now known as The Class of 1958 Endowed Scholarship Fund.